What you may want to know about your Volvo EX90 EV

 Over the air updates work, but you have to initiate installing the update.
 It takes about 30 - 90 minutes.

 Most people can't find the door open handles in front of the arm rests on the door.
 You have to teach people how to open the door from the inside.
 When the driver stays in the car, they have to unlock the car with the unlock button.
-To let passengers out.
+To let passengers out or someone back in if you have been parked a while.

 I suggest getting the sun window sun shade when you buy the car.
 I am in Texas, it can be very bright and sunny.